korut94/MakeQtGame/README.md

 [https://www.ittc.ku.edu/~frost/EECS_563/Writing%20Technical%20Reports.pdf]
 (https://www.ittc.ku.edu/~frost/EECS_563/Writing%20Technical%20Reports.pdf)

-Some notes: the table of contents is very usefull but it's not mandatory.
-The Markdown is not as LaTeX but it's a strument to simplify the writing and the publishing of the experiment: so, don't worry!
-Also for the *Appendices* section, never mind.
+Some notes: the table of contents is very useful but it's not mandatory.
+The Markdown is unlike LaTeX but it's a instrument to simplify the writing and the publishing of the experiment: thus, don't worry.
+Also for the *Appendices* section: never mind.

-The only raccomandation is about the *Reference*.
-If you derive an experiments from one or more other experiments, you will put their name them so it's easy to understand what you did.
+The only recommendation is about the *Reference*: if you derive an experiment from one or more other experiments, put their name in the derived experiment, so it will be easier to understand what you did.

 # Resources